alekdavis/PlexBackup/README.md

 IMPORTANT: The script will not back up media (video, audio, images) or Plex program files.
 You must use different backup techniques for those.
 For example, you can keep your media files on a RAID 5 disk array.
 And you don't really need to back up Plex program files, since you can always download them.
 But for everything else, PlexBackup is your guy.

 ### Modes of operation
-PlexBackup can run in three modes (specified by the `Mode` switch or a corresponding shortcut):
+PlexBackup can run in four modes (specified by the `Mode` switch or a corresponding shortcut):

 - _Backup_: the default mode that starts a new backup job.
 - _Continue_: resumes an incomplete backup job.
+- _Update_: performs a differential backup.
 - _Restore_: restores Plex application data from a backup.

+If a previous backup does not exist, the _Continue_ and the _Update_ modes will behave just like the _Backup_ mode.
+In the _Robocopy_ mode described below, the _Continue_ and the _Update_ modes work identically.

 In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
 After the script completes the operation, it will restart them.
 You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.